-- 2.1.1 All motions and amendments, other than procedural motions, must be submitted in writing to the member convening or, if submitted during the meeting, to the member presiding. - 2.1.2 All motions and amendments must have a mover and a seconder. - 2.1.3 Motions and amendments may be seconded pro forma. - 2.1.4 A motion or amendment may be altered by the mover subject to leave of the meeting. - 2.1.5 Movers and seconders may reserve or waive their speaking rights. - 2.1.6 Motions and amendments may be withdrawn by the mover subject to the right of any other member to take up these rights. - 2.1.7 A member may speak only once to a motion or amendment unless they are the mover exercising their right of reply. - 2.1.8 Motions and amendments will lapse if in want of a mover and seconder who are present in person-however any other member may take up these rights. - 2.1.9 No member may speak to any motion or amendment after it has been put to the vote. - 2.1.10 Though the Chair must make reasonable efforts to equally divide the speaking list between speakers for and against, if no further members wish to speak against a motion but members wish to speak for it, at the discretion of the Chair and subject to the dissent of the meeting, such members may be allowed to speak.
-The same shall be true where no further members wish to speak for a motion but there are additional members who wish to speak against it. - 2.1.11 Where three (3) members have already spoken for and against a motion, at their discretion and subject to the dissent of the meeting, the Chair may allow further speakers for and against the motion where to do so would further meaningful debate. - 2.1.12 If dissent is expressed under 2.1.10, 2.1.11 or 2.1.12, the meeting must progress to a vote on a procedural motion to allow the contribution/s moved by the member who wishes to speak.
-If the vote carriers, the member/s may speak to the motion.
+- 2.1.1 All motions and amendments, other than procedural motions, must be submitted in writing to the member convening or, if submitted during the meeting, to the member presiding. - 2.1.2 All motions and amendments must have a mover and a seconder. - 2.1.3 Motions and amendments may be seconded pro forma. - 2.1.4 A motion or amendment may be altered by the mover subject to leave of the meeting. - 2.1.5 Movers and seconders may reserve or waive their speaking rights. - 2.1.6 Motions and amendments may be withdrawn by the mover subject to the right of any other member to take up these rights. - 2.1.7 A member may speak only once to a motion or amendment unless they are the mover exercising their right of reply. - 2.1.8 Motions and amendments will lapse if in want of a mover and seconder who are present in person-however any other member may take up these rights. - 2.1.9 No member may speak to any motion or amendment after it has been put to the vote. - 2.1.10 The Chair must make reasonable efforts to equally divide the speaking list between speakers for and against a motion. - 2.1.11 However, if no further members wish to speak for one side of a motion, the Chair may give the call to any speaker, regardless of their stance. - 2.1.12 Subject to a procedural for further speakers passed by a simple majority, the Chair shall immediately put the question, subject only to the mover exercising their right of reply, if: - (a) two (2) speakers have spoken on the same side of a motion or amendment and there are no speakers on the other side, or - (b) three (3) speakers have spoken for and three (3) speakers have spoken against a motion or amendment.